 What tasks are associated with AP?

-There are multiple steps involved in making these payments, and not all of them have to be done by hand.
+Multiple steps are involved in making these payments, and not all of them have to be done by hand.

-Invoices come to the company through emails, physical documents, and increasingly as electronic invoices using dedicated e-networks such as Peppol.
-All of them must go through the process of approval, checking, archiving, and finally, payment.
+Invoices come to the company through emails, physical documents, and increasingly electronic invoices using dedicated e-networks such as Peppol.
+They must go through the process of approval, checking, archiving, and finally, payment.
 Even before then, someone must sort and organize the documents.

 Validation and error checking

-To check for mistakes, finance teams and individual buyers must check every invoice to ensure the amount agreed upon is correct.
-Every invoice entry must also have the relevant information attached to it, such as purchase context and order details.
+To check for mistakes, finance teams, and individual buyers must check every invoice to ensure the agreed-upon amount is correct.
+Every invoice entry must also have relevant information attached to it, such as purchase context and order details.
 This long process typically involves tracing the order back to its supplier.

 Even one missed or incorrectly submitted invoice can result in delayed future deliveries, potentially compromising your ability to serve your customers.

-Observing how your AP balance sheet changes year-to-year gives you insight into the direction of the company.
-For instance, a rise in the balance due suggests that the organization is buying more products and services through credit.
+Observing how your AP balance sheet changes year-to-year gives you insight into the company’s direction.
+For instance, a rise in the balance due suggests that the organization buys more products and services through credit.
 AP is thus a useful tool for managing cash flow.

 Every step of the way requires company time to complete.
-Factor salary in when calculating how much accounts payable activities cost your organization as a whole.
+Factor salary in when calculating how much accounts payable activities cost your organization.

 The impact of suboptimal AP

 What can you gain out of automating the management of accounts payable expenses?
-The answer is more than just revenue, as having an efficient and streamlined payment system raises your business’s chance of success indirectly as well.
+The answer is more than just revenue, as having an efficient and streamlined payment system indirectly raises your business’s chance of success.

 Your reputation amongst suppliers

-Attempting to handle accounts payable manually could result in delayed payments to suppliers, who will not only charge penalties but also be less likely to work with you and support your brand as a result.
+Attempting to handle accounts payable manually could result in delayed payments to suppliers, who will not only charge penalties but also be less likely to work with you and support your brand.